Stay tuned for announcements for Tenzin's new album slated be released in the Fall of 2018,

 Tenzin Chopak has released three albums of original music with his ensemble Rockwood Ferry, and recently released his fourth album "Awful Good" with Nicholas Walker (double bass), Rosie Newton (violin and vocals), and Greg Evans (drums) in November, 2016.

 Tenzin is known for preforming his music in a variety of forms: with the Rockwood Ferry ensemble, with double bassist Nicholas Walker (often joined by violinist Rosie Newton and drummer Greg Evans), and as a solo singer songwriter.
-He has recently also been involved in improvisational and experimental music ensembles.
+He has recently also been involved in improvisational and experimental music ensembles such as the Ithaca based Galactic Escort Service.

 In addition to this, Tenzin composes original music for film and has provided soundtracks for numerous environmental conservation documentary shorts through the National Park Service and other organizations.
+He composed the score for the award winning 30 minute ocean conservation documentary "Fragile Legacy".
 Tenzin is also a visual artist, working in paint, pencil, photography, and film.

 Review of Tenzin Chopak's fourth album "Awful Good", November, 2016: